 Especially when it comes to dealing with issues like lifestyle diseases, exercise and a healthy diet become a part of the daily regimen.
-There is a strong correlation between exercise and type 2 diabetes and how exercise might not only prevent the onset of the condition but also works wonders in managing the symptoms effectively.
+There is a strong correlation between type 2 diabetes and exercise, how exercise might not only prevent the onset of the condition but also works wonders in managing the symptoms effectively.

 The onset of diabetes can occur at any age and stage in life.
 A part of why this condition can get super overwhelming for everyone could be the suddenness associated with it.
 The types of diabetes that occurs at an early age is called Type 1 Diabetes, while the one that occurs at a later stage is Type 2 Diabetes.
 T2D is essentially a lifestyle-related condition that occurs due to unhealthy eating, sleeping, or overall living conditions.

 Type 2 diabetes physical exercise is a supremely important component in the overall treatment plan.
 Physical exercise has several benefits that make it doctor-recommended.
 Along with exercises, a proper diet plan and constant maintenance and checking of blood sugar levels become a habit for people living with diabetes.
 Being fit and active will help keep these sugar levels under control and will reduce the risk of several complications and other diseases.
 In case the sugar level is haywire, there is a severe risk to the heart, kidneys, liver, etc which might only add to the plight of a person who has to deal with diabetes.